 Dendritic cells (DCs) are a heterogeneous immune cell population with important functions in antigen presentation and cytokine secretion (Ginhoux et al. 2016; Merad et al. 2013; Durai und Murphy 2016).
 They are involved in human diseases such as autoimmune disorders and play a primary role in anti-tumor response, making them attractive for clinical interventions and as vaccines.
 Both mouse and human DCs exist in different subsets of which conventional DCs (cDCs) and plasmacytoid DCs (pDCs) are the predominant ones within lymphoid tissue.
 These subsets are constantly replenished by hematopoietic stem cells (HSCs), but their exact differentiation trajectories are still under debate (Liu und Nussenzweig 2010; Kamath et al. 2002; Amon et al. 2020; Paul und Amit 2014).
 A model has been developed proposing that cDCs and pDCs develop via a sequence of shared precursors that includes macrophage-DC progenitors (MDPs) and common DC progenitors (CDPs) (Fogg et al. 2006; Geissmann et al. 2010; Onai et al. 2007; Naik et al. 2007).
 However, this view has been challenged by other data, most recently by single cell transcriptomics, suggesting that pDCs develop independently from cDCs via lymphoid progenitors (Dress et al. 2019).
 Consequently, a more definitive picture of the DC ontogeny and of the phylogenetic relationship between pDCs and cDCs is important for getting deeper insights into the molecular cues determining DC fate.

 A network of several cytokines and transcription factors has been implicated in controlling DC development (reviewed in (Nutt und Chopin 2020)).
 These molecules generally establish gene expression programs in concert with the epigenome.
 DNA methylation is one of the major layers of epigenomic regulation in mammalian cells.
 It is established by DNA methyltransferases (DNMTs) which catalyze the addition of methyl-groups onto cytosines of cytosine-guanosine (CpG) dinucleotides within the DNA (Bird 2002).
-DNA methylation is a dynamic process and the pattern of methylated CpGs varies between cell types and during cellular differentiation (Meissner et al. 2008; Bird 2002; Farlik et al. 2016; Atlasi und Stunnenberg 2017; Lipka et al. 2014).
+DNA methylation is a dynamic process and the pattern of methylated CpGs varies between cell types and during cellular differentiation (Meissner et al. 2008; Bird 2002; Farlik et al. 2016; Atlasi und Stunnenberg 2017; Lipka et al. 2014; Cabezas-Wallscheid et al. 2014).
 This appears also to be the case for DCs, whose maturation has been reported to be accompanied by demethylation at genomic regions with predicted binding sites of DC-affiliated transcription factors (Zhang et al. 2014).
 However, that study was restricted to only a fraction of the entire genome, and was performed using an in vitro differentiation system and missed potential methylation changes occurring in early hematopoiesis during which DC fate is established (Naik et al. 2013).
 Furthermore, there is no functional study so far addressing the question if and how DNA methylation is etiologically involved in regulating DC fate.
 However, such knowledge would be a key prerequisite for exploring possible applications of agents modulating DNA methylation in DC-driven diseases in clinical settings.

 Here, we have dissected the in vivo role of DNA methylation in DC development, have shed novel light on the stem cell source of DCs and have employed a pre-clinical mouse model of systemic lupus erythematosus to explore a possible link between methylation and DCs in autoimmune disease.